-A practicing Marriage and Family Therapist since 1997, I have a specialized clinical Master’s Degree in Couple and Family Therapy and I'm a registered Psychotherapist and a registered Marriage and Family Therapist.
+Practising since 1997, I have a specialized clinical Master’s Degree in Couple and Family Therapy and I'm a Registered Psychotherapist and a Registered Marriage and Family Therapist.

 A decision to enter therapy is usually about wanting some kind of change in your life.
 I believe that change can occur through a collaborative conversation which allows new thoughts, emotions and behaviours to emerge, be explored and “tried on”.
 I will accept your story and life choices without judgment, and will work with you to develop an environment of trust in the therapy room.
-I use a lot of Cognitive Behavioural strategies (changing the way you think), Solution Oriented, Emotionally Focused and Narrative Therapies, depending on your needs.
-Therapy may result in you seeing yourself, your story or problem in a new way.
-Therapy is specifically geared to the needs and goals which you identify..
+I use a lot of Cognitive Behavioural strategies (changing the way you think), Solution Oriented, Emotionally Focused and Narrative Therapies, and EEG Neurofeedback.
+Therapy can result in you seeing yourself, your story or problem in a new way, and it can lead to greater calm and productive focus.
+Therapy is specifically geared to the needs and goals which you identify.

 I tend to ask a lot of questions, rather than just listen passively or make suggestions (that's what your friends are for).
 As you respond to my questions, we move to a deep understanding of where the barriers to happiness and change are, and where these barriers come from.
 At the beginning, I will ask about a wide range of things, because I want to get the “big picture” about your life history and the people around you, as well as a clear picture of what it’s like to be you (your thoughts and emotions).
 As we move forward and I know your deep inner processes and triggers, our work becomes more focused on creating and cementing the wanted change in the areas you have identified.
 I teach coping strategies and wellness and emotional regulation techniques.